 One of my favorite Baldwin quotes is “Not everything that is faced can be changed, but nothing can be changed until it is faced.”
 A lot of Americans have a hard time facing the darker side of their history.
 It can be hard and sad to do so, but there are few things more noble than acknowledging faults and striving to fix them.
 This is possible on an individual level, and I believe that it is possible on a national level.
 The racial divides that plague us have been carved out of centuries of prejudice, and if we ever bridge them, it will take a very long time.
 But reading the works of authors like Baldwin and Ta-Nehisi Coates, and seeing films by people like Peck and past Jorgensen lecturer Ava DuVernay, can start conversations that could help create greater understanding among the diverse America that I love.
 I hope this can happen sooner rather than later.
 As Baldwin’s friend Dr. Martin Luther King, Jr. once said, “The time is always right to do what is right.”

-IU Cinema just added another screening of Paoul Peck’s I Am Not Your Negro tonight Thursday February 9 at 9:30pm.
+IU Cinema just added another screening of Paoul Peck’s I Am Not Your Negro tonight, February 9, at 9:30 pm.
 Tickets are available online, at IU Auditorium Box Office or in the IU Cinema lobby an hour before showtime, but the first two screenings SOLD OUT quickly, so get your tickets in advance.
 [UPDATE: All three screenings have SOLD OUT!]